russB489/russB489/README.md

-Hi, I’m Russell
+Hi, I’m Russell.
 I’m interested in design and coding.
 Currently practicing web development and learning the basics.

 <!---